PGY2 Program

 • Pharmacy Informatics Team Onboarding (12-week rotation)

-• Project Management (4 hours per week is dedicated to project management)
+• Project Management (52 weeks – July thru June with 3 hours per week dedicated to project management)

 Elective Learning Experiences: